Strategic Marine hands over 10th vessel to Malaysian operator

 Strategic Marine recently handed over Centus Ten to Centus Marine, which marks the tenth overall vessel delivery to this operator.
-The shipbuilder confirmed this marks the third fast crew boat it handed over to Centus in the last 12 months.
+This marks the third fast crew boat that was handed over to Centus in the last 12 months.

 Chan Eng Yew, Strategic Marine’s CEO, remarked: “We look forward to delivering more exceptional vessels for Centus in the future.
 This is the first vessel delivered by Strategic Marine in 2022 and there will be many more deliveries in the pipeline for the rest of this year.”

 To remind, Strategic Marine reported in December last year that it secured a new contract for a 42m fast crew boat (FCB) from a repeat client, Centus Marine.
 At the time, the firm confirmed that two vessels were successfully delivered to the offshore marine service provider in 2021, despite the challenges of the global pandemic and one was slated for delivery in early 2022.

 Based on the company’s latest statement, the latest vessel’s design incorporates the robust engineering of Strategic Marine’s generation 3 hulls which has been well proven in tough marine environments while special attention has been paid to crew comfort and safety, which is reflected in the interior arrangement of the vessel.

 While the crew accommodation area features 12 berths in seven cabins, the main deck lounge can comfortably accommodate up to 100 personnel in spacious business class recliner seats.
 In addition, the vessel also offers dedicated luggage racks, large, incorporated deck storage and wide walkways to facilitate crew transfer in demanding offshore conditions.